TrueBlocks/trueblocks-docs/content/docs/chifra/chainstate.md

 weight: 1300
 toc: true
 ---
-## intro

-The two tools in this group deal with the Chain State such as balances and byte code which may be distinquished from Chain Data such as blocks, transactions, or traces.
+The two tools in this group deal with the _Chain State_.
+As chain state data concerns balances and byte code. it is distinct from Chain Data, which concerns things like blocks, transactions, or traces.

 The two tools are `chifra state` and `chifra tokens`.
-The first allows you to query account balances, the byte code of a smart contract (if available), the nonce and other information about an address.
+The first allows you to query account balances, the byte code of a smart contract (if available), the nonce, and other information about an address.
 The second tool, `chifra tokens`, deals with ERC20 and ERC721 token balances and other data.

-**Note:** The amount of information available for retrieval depends on the type of node you run (`--tracing`, `archive`, `--tracing archive` or `full node`).
-Archive nodes and tracing allow you to query historical state (that is, state all the way back to the genesis block).
-TrueBlocks works with non-archive nodes, but they are much less informative.
+{{< alert icon="👉" title="info depends on node" text="Note: The amount of information you can retrieve depends on the type of node you run.
+Archive nodes and tracing allow you to query historical state (that is, all the way back to the genesis block).
+TrueBlocks works with non-archive nodes, but they are much less informative."
+>}}
 ## chifra state

 Use this tool to retrieve the balance of an address (or list of addresses) at the given block (or blocks).
 Specify multiple addresses and/or multiple blocks if you wish, but you must specify at least one address.
 If no block is specified, the latest block is reported.